aaronmee/aaronclicker/README.md

-# aaronclicker
+# aaronclicker web game
-Online variant of my aaronclicker game
+The online variant of my aaronclicker game
+Go to [aaronclicker](aaronmee.github.io/aaronclicker/game/index.html) to play the game.